Temptation of a Monk

 Temptation of a Monk (誘僧 (Yòu Sēng)) is a 1993 Hong Kong period drama film directed by Clara Law based on Pik Wah Lee's novel of the same name.
-The film had Joan Chen and Hsing-Kuo Wu in the lead roles.
+The film had Joan Chen and Wu Hsing-kuo in the lead roles.
 The film is about a monk named Jing-yi and his haunting past, and a lady assassin who was sent to kill him.
 The film was banned in China.